DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Algorithms and Methodology

-This approximation is illustrated in \Cref{fig:hl-diagram}c.
+This is illustrated in \Cref{fig:hl-diagram}c.
 We use this approximation to calculate the mean and variance of $\bm{s}_{t+1}$ via methods of propagating distributions.
-Given our independence assumption, the off diagonal covariance terms in $H_j$ are zero, and the expected value of the $s_{t+1, j}$ becomes
+Given our independence assumption, the off diagonal covariance terms multiplying $H_j$ are zero, and the expected value of the $s_{t+1, j}$ becomes

 A similar approximation for the variance yields $4^\text{th}$ order moments.
-To reduce complexity we use a first order Taylor approximation for the variance resulting in
+To reduce complexity, we use a first order Taylor approximation for the variance resulting in

-To write these concisely using vector notation, we collect the first order partials and diagonals of the Hessians into matrices as follows:
+To write these concisely we collect the first order partials and diagonals of the Hessians into matrices as follows: